Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

 **Isabella**: "Maybe we can find a middle ground.
 What if we propose a policy that includes safeguards for marginalized communities?
-It’s crucial that the UBC system addresses their needs."
+We can't afford to let technology deepen existing inequalities."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction.
-We need to show that our approach benefits everyone."
+But we must be careful not to dilute our mission in the process."

 ### Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
-The UBC system should uplift those who are often overlooked."
+If we don't address these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our nation first.
 If we don't act decisively, we risk everything we've built.
-But I see your point; we can’t ignore the social implications."
+But I see your point; we must find a way to include those voices."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains."

 ### Scene 4: Reflection
 *Setting: Isabella's office, late at night, after a heated debate.*

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of the people?
-The pressure to conform to economic demands is overwhelming."
+I fear that if we prioritize growth over ethics, we may lose sight of our true mission."

 *She reflects on her motivations, realizing that her goals, while different, stem from a shared desire to create a better future alongside Marcus.*